zuozhenggh/learning-library/data-management-library/big-data/bds-non-ha/setup-environment/setup-environment.md

    ![](./images/user-created.png " ")

    **Note:** In this workshop, you will not login to OCI using the new **`training-bds-admin`** user that you just created in this step; instead, you will continue your work using the same Cloud Administrator user that you used so far in this workshop.
 As a Cloud Administrator, you can create a one-time password for the new **`training-bds-admin`** user.
-The user must change the password when they sign in to the Console.
+The user must change the password during the first sign in to the Console.
 For additional information, see [Managing User Credentials](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm) in the OCI documentation.

 ## **STEP 4:** Create an IAM BDS Administrators Group and Add the New User to the Group